vatnz-dev/sops/docs/enroute/NAK.md

 ### NS TWR

-When NS TWR is offline, RAN is responsible for all functions of NS TWR, including the Procedural Tower service.
+When NS TWR is offline, NAK is responsible for all functions of NS TWR, including the Procedural Tower service.

-When responsible for NS TWR, RAN may opt to provide a radar approach service, rather than a procedural approach service.
+When responsible for NS TWR, NAK may opt to provide a radar approach service, rather than a procedural approach service.

 ### NP TWR

 When NP TWR is offline, the NP Procedural Tower service shall be provided by RAN or OCR.
 If these sectors are offline, NAK may elect to provide the same service, although not mandatory.

-When responsible for NP TWR, RAN may opt to provide a radar approach service, rather than a procedural approach service.
+When responsible for NP TWR, NAK may opt to provide a radar approach service, rather than a procedural approach service.

 ## Coordination